PG7048 Generic and Transferable Skills Portfolio for CACSSS students

 To complete this portfolio, you should:

 - Fill out the PG7048 Application Form with details of workshops, seminars and courses you have undertaken along with other activities such as conference presentations, including the indicative number of hours’ work involved.
+Work for which you have already received either credit or payment should not be included.

 - Provide evidence of undertaking each activity (where applicable).
 This should amount to at least 20 hours of activities.